Trace Reconstruction with Language Models: Background and problem statement

 \section{Background and problem statement}

 In this paper, we study the trace reconstruction problem.
-Given a set of noisy copies \( \vy_1, \dots, \vy_N \) of a sequence \( \vx \), independently corrupted by unknown deletions, insertions, and substitutions, the goal is to compute a sequence estimate \( \hat{\vx} \) of the original sequence \( \vx \).
+Given a set of noisy copies (traces) \( \vy_1, \dots, \vy_N \) of a sequence \( \vx \), independently corrupted by unknown insertions, deletions, and substitutions, the goal is to compute a sequence estimate \( \hat{\vx} \) of the original sequence \( \vx \).
 Figure~\ref{fig:method}, left panel, illustrates the problem statement.

-We focus on the trace reconstruction problem in DNA data storage, where the sequence \( \vx \) is a DNA strand of length 50-200 bases that can be modeled as a random sequence over the quaternary alphabet.
+We focus on the trace reconstruction problem in DNA data storage, where the sequence \( \vx \) is a DNA strand of length 50-200 nucleotides that can be modeled as a random sequence over the quaternary alphabet.
 To motivate this setting, we briefly outline the DNA data storage pipeline.

 In DNA data storage, digital information is first partitioned into short segments to accommodate current synthesis limitations, which prevent reliably writing long DNA strands.
-Each segment is then encoded using an error-correcting code and mapped to a DNA sequence \( \vx_i \in \{\mathrm{A}, \mathrm{C}, \mathrm{T}, \mathrm{G}\}^L \) of length \( L \), resulting in a set \( \mathcal{D} = \{\vx_1, \dots, \vx_M\} \).
+Each segment is then encoded using an error-correcting code and mapped to a DNA sequence \( \vx_i \in \{\mathrm{A}, \mathrm{C}, \mathrm{G}, \mathrm{T}\}^L \) of length \( L \), resulting in a set \( \mathcal{D} = \{\vx_1, \dots, \vx_M\} \).
 The sequences in \( \mathcal{D} \) are synthesized, amplified, and can be stored over long periods.

 At readout, a subset of DNA sequences is sampled and sequenced, resulting in multiple unordered, noisy traces of the original sequences.
 The number of traces per sequence varies due to amplification bias and random sampling.